 ANUJ SRIVASTAVA, PhD

-Research in Functional and Shape Data Analysis,
+Transdisciplinary Research in Data Science

 During my graduate studies and postdoctoral stay at Brown University, I got a chance to work closely with and learn from Prof. Ulf Grenander.
-Over the last three decades, his development of metric pattern-theory has been both profound and powerful.
+Over the last four decades, his development of metric pattern-theory has been both profound and powerful.
 An important aspect of this approach is the broad range of the knowledge base that it uses– algebra, geometry, statistics, computational science, and imaging science.
 Grenander’s pattern theory has been a major influence on my research and approach.